bancorprotocol/carbon-app/README.md

 1. Create a new folder under `src/config` with the name of the network (ex: "polygon")
 2. Copy and paste the files from `src/config/ethereum` into your folder
-3. Update the `common.ts`, `production.ts` & `development.ts` files with your config, pointing to the CarbonDeFi contracts in that network, as well as setting the walletConnectRpc.url (must match the one found in [Chain Lists](https://chainlist.org/)) and the optional appRpc.url.
+3. Update the `common.ts`, `production.ts` & `development.ts` files with your config, pointing to the CarbonDeFi contracts in that network, as well as setting the walletConnectRpc.url (must match the one found in [Chain Lists](https://chainlist.org/)) and the optional productionRpc.url.
 4. Update the `src/config/index.ts` files to import your files `index.ts`